khueue/ducc/report/ass3/report_ass3.md

 Each symbol table is represented by an Erlang dictionary.
 When we encounter a new declaration, its identifier is used as the key, and its entire AST node is used as the associated value.
 This provides us with all the information we need (and more), and we do not need to devise new data types.
+On the downside, this probably involves more copying than necessary.

 ### Delimited Scopes